Johnny Sexton: 2011–2015

 He had to prepare for the 2011 Six Nations Championship.
 He played the first game in the win against Italy, being replaced by Ronan O'Gara, who scored the winning drop goal.
 Sexton next started in the 22–25 defeat against France but he was then dropped to the bench against Scotland because of O'Gara's leading form.
 He was also on the bench against Wales.
 Against England, though, Sexton started and kicked 14 of the points in a 24–8 win.
 Sexton was named Six Nations Man of the Match following his role in Ireland's successful attempt to stop England's hunt for a Grand Slam that year.

 Sexton started Ireland's first two pool matches in the 2011 Rugby World Cup and came off the bench in their last two pool matches.
 He came off the bench in a 10–22 defeat against Wales.

-Sexton was arguably Ireland's most influential player in their 2014 Six Nations win, and was the joint highest try scorer in the championship with four tries.
-In the final match against France in Paris he scored two tries and scored 17 of the team's 22 points on their way to winning the match and with it the 2014 Six Nations Championship.
+Sexton was an influential player in their 2014 Six Nations win and was the joint highest try scorer in the championship with four tries.
+In the final match against France in Paris, he scored two tries and scored 17 of the team's 22 points on their way to winning the match and with it the 2014 Six Nations Championship.
 Despite worries of a thumb injury hindering his participation midway through the competition, Sexton competed in every game, losing only one to England at Twickenham.

-2016–2018
+Sexton was called up for the 2015 Six Nations.
+He played in the second game against France on 14 February and scored 15 points as Ireland won 18–11.
+After the first-half, he was taken off temporarily due to sudden bleeding.
+He also participated in the 2015 Rugby World Cup.